 Retail Audio Environments

 To compete with e-commerce, retailers expect audio to play a significant role in getting consumers through retailers’ doors.
-Music keeps customers in store longer, leading them to spend more.
-Directional audio can also be leveraged to create personalized experiences like Build-A-Bear kiosks.
+Music keeps customers in the store longer, leading them to spend more.
+Directional audio can also be leveraged to create personalized customer experiences like Build-A-Bear kiosks.